Number: SB 770

 Abortion providers are subject to extensive regulations related to personnel, physician qualifications record keeping, and a requirement that providers have hospital privileges so physicians are available to provide care for complications, in the rare event that they occur after an abortion, 24 hours a day, seven days a week.

 The Missouri Department of Health and Senior Services already conducts surveys to ensure compliance with the state’s existing extensive health center regulations and the targeted restrictions of abortion providers.

 Voted “Do Pass” from Senate Judiciary Committee.
-Placed on Senate Calendar and awaiting perfection.
+Placed on Senate Calendar then died in Senate.